flowhub/bigiot-driver-app/README.md

 ## Supported by

-This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement `No. 688038`.
+This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No. 688038

 ![](./doc/img/eu-horizon-2020.jpg)